chhuang-one/sqxclib/doc/SqPtrArray.md

 # SqPtrArray

 SqPtrArray is pointer array.
-Because some structures (e.g. SqType) need to be converted from static to dynamic, its data members must be compatible with these structures.
+It is derived classes of [SqArray](SqArray.md).
 SQ_TYPE_PTR_ARRAY is a built-in static constant type that can create SqPtrArray instances.

 	SqArray
 	|
 	└─── SqPtrArray
 	     │
-	     ├─── SqIntptrArray
+	     ├─── SqStrArray
 	     │
-	     └─── SqStrArray
+	     └─── SqIntptrArray (deprecated)

-[SqIntptrArray](SqIntptrArray.md) and [SqStrArray](SqStrArray.md) are derived classes of SqPtrArray.
-They share data structures and code to reduce binary size.
+[SqArray](SqArray.md) and it's derived classes share data structures and code to reduce binary size.
-[SqIntptrArray](SqIntptrArray.md) is integer array, [SqStrArray](SqStrArray.md) is string array.

 ## Data members

-SqPtrArray is small and simple.
-It can be used directly in the stack memory.
-It appears to have only 2 members, but in fact the other members are hidden in front of the array.
+Like [SqArray](SqArray.md), SqPtrArray has the same hidden members in front of the array.

 SqPtrArray Structure Definition: